Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 The Connection Between Medical Negligence and Emotional Distress

-Medical negligence, more commonly known as medical malpractice, is when a healthcare provider deviates from the expected standard of care, resulting in harm to the patient.
+Medical negligence, more commonly known as medical malpractice, is when a health care provider deviates from the expected standard of care, resulting in harm to the patient.
 This harm is not always physical.
-Medical malpractice can lead to severe emotional distress, profoundly affecting the victim's life.
+Medical malpractice can lead to severe emotional distress, profoundly affecting the victim’s life.

 Emotional distress caused by medical malpractice can manifest in various ways.
 For instance, a misdiagnosis might cause a patient unnecessary anxiety and worry, while a surgical error could lead to depression stemming from the resultant physical harm and its effects on the patient’s lifestyle.

 Moreover, emotional distress can be a direct outcome of traumatic experiences in a medical setting.
-Such experiences might include waking up during surgery, or enduring a severe birth injury due to the doctor's negligence.
-The psychological impact of these experiences can be significant, leading to symptoms such as anxiety, insomnia, nightmares, and even post-traumatic stress disorder (PTSD).
+Such experiences might include waking up during surgery, or enduring a severe birth injury due to the doctor’s negligence.
+The psychological impact of these experiences can be significant, leading to symptoms such as anxiety, insomnia, nightmares, and even post traumatic stress disorder (PTSD).

 The long-term implications of emotional distress are serious.
 It can lead to chronic mental health issues requiring ongoing treatment, disrupting daily life, and straining personal relationships.
 The financial burden of addressing these mental health issues can also be substantial, adding to the distress already suffered.